Taxation of international executives

-Inheritance tax is a capital tax, charged on assets passing on death, gifts made to most trusts throughout the donor’s lifetime and on gifts made to individuals within the seven years prior to death.
-Transfers between husband and wife (if they are both U.K. domiciled) are generally not chargeable, and various other relief and exemptions are available.
+Inheritance tax is a capital tax, charged on assets passing on death, gifts made to most trusts throughout the donor’s lifetime and on gifts made to individuals within the 7 years prior to death.
+Transfers between husband and wife (if they are both UK domiciled) are generally not chargeable, and various other relief and exemptions are available.

 The rules are widely drafted and can also capture loans made to such entities or to individuals who use them to acquire such entities or indeed to acquire UK residential property directly.
 Care is required.

 Inheritance tax is payable only if the cumulative total of chargeable transfers exceeds the statutory limit for the tax year.
 This is currently set as GBP325,000.
 There is an additional nil-rate band when a residence is passed on death to a direct descendant.
-The current inheritance tax rate is 40%.
-For lifetime gifts to most trusts, if the value given up is over the statutory limit, an immediate inheritance tax charge of 20% arises on that excess value at the time of the transfer, with up to a further 20% chargeable if the donor dies within seven years.
+The current inheritance tax rate is 40 percent.
+For lifetime gifts to most trusts, if the value given up is over the statutory limit, an immediate inheritance tax charge of 20 percent arises on that excess value at the time of the transfer, with up to a further 20 percent chargeable if the donor dies within 7 years.

-As with other taxes, double tax relief may be available if assets are chargeable to inheritance tax in the United Kingdom and to a similar tax in another country.
+As with other taxes, double tax relief may be available if assets are chargeable to inheritance tax in the United Kingdom and to a similar tax in another country/territory.

 Are there real estate taxes in the United Kingdom?

-The sale or other transfer of real estate within the U.K. is subject to Stamp Duty Land Tax (SDLT) at rates up to 12% (15% if not held personally).
+The sale or other transfer of real estate within the UK is subject to Stamp Duty Land Tax (SDLT) at rates up to 12 percent (15 percent if not held personally).

 The rates and bands for residential property purchases by individuals are as follows: